jrbsn/Flight-Model/README.md

 # Flight-Model
-simple flight model with optional GUI
+simple flight model

+can easily be made in like 30 lines of code but I tried to make it somewhat understandable